Per CDC guidelines, Scarritt Bennett Center asks all who visit our campus, regardless of vaccination status, to wear a mask while indoors.

 The Virginia Davis Laskey Library was dedicated and opened on April 1, 1968 at Scarritt College.
 The library was the final building added to the Scarritt College campus and was a gift of the Women’s Division of the Methodist Church through its "call to prayer and self-denial" offering from the Women’s Society of Christian Service and the Wesleyan Service Guild.
 The Woman’s Division of the Board of Missions of the Methodist Church also contributed grants.
 A Nashville committee under the leadership of Mrs. Henry Cannon, “Minnie Pearl” of Grand Old Opry fame, raised $50,000 for library furnishings.

 The library was named to honor Virginia Davis Laskey of Ruston, Louisiana.
-Mrs. Laskey devoted her whole life to the United Methodist church.
-She taught Sunday school for over 25 years, was a member of the Board of the Louisiana Methodist Children’s Home and the MacDonnel United Methodist Children’s Service.
+Laskey devoted her life to the United Methodist Church.
+She taught Sunday school for more than 25 years, was a member of the Board of the Louisiana Methodist Children’s Home and the MacDonnel United Methodist Children’s Service, and served as the national president of the Women’s Division, Methodist Board of Missions from 1964 to 1968.
 She was one of only five women members of the World Council of Churches and was a two-time delegate to General Conference.

 On March 9, 2007 the library officially became the Virginia Davis Laskey Research Library, with a focus on organized societies of lay women.
 The Laskey Research Library allows people today and in future generations to understand the struggle, faith, and vision of women committed to mission, justice, and peace ministries all over the world.